-\refstepcounter{casestudy} \paragraph{Case Study \thecasestudy: NFC for mobile payments} Near Field Communication (NFC) is a set of protocols that work at close range and allow two devices to communicate securely.
-NFC is used for myriad applications linking smartphones to other devices, including reading tags on objects, serving as keys, or communicating credit card or identification information \cite{apple_security}.
-For an app to use NFC for mobile payments, it must have access to the NFC antenna in the phone.
-It must also access key information that is stored on the Secure Element, which holds sensitive information, including the card information necessary for host card emulation (HCE) \cite{apple_se}.
-Apple had restricted third-parties from using NFC and the Secure Element for HCE, reserving this ability for Apple Wallet and Apple Pay.
+NFC is a set of protocols that work at close range and allow two devices to communicate securely.
+NFC is used for myriad applications linking smartphones to other devices, including reading tags on objects, unlocking doors, or communicating credit card or identification data \cite{apple_security}.
+For an app to use NFC for mobile payments, it must have access to the phone's NFC antenna.
+It also needs to access key material stored on the Secure Element, which holds sensitive information, including the card information necessary for host card emulation (HCE) \cite{apple_se}.
+Apple had restricted third parties from using NFC and the Secure Element for HCE, reserving this ability for Apple Wallet and Apple Pay.
 It did allow other usage of NFC via API access to the necessary hardware and software \cite{apple_hce}.

-EU antitrust authorities have identified this as monopolistic behavior in a case not based on the DMA\footnote{CASE (EU) AT.40452 –Apple – Mobile Payments, Commission Decision, 2024 } and Apple has opened up the HCE capability to third-party apps, subject to approval by Apple.
-The criteria for authorization require that the third-party developer commit to complying with laws and standards pertaining to privacy and security, including standard set by EMVCo, a standards body for card-based payments \cite{apple_hce}.
-In addition to complying with existing standards, Apple requires that the third-party developer have certain policies around privacy and dealing with vulnerabilities in their product\cite{apple_hce}.
-This is a vetting concern, and screening those developers looking to use HCE is an important aspect of protecting security in the new, open system.
+EU competition authorities identified this as monopolistic behavior and Apple has opened up the HCE capability to third-party apps, subject to approval by Apple.
+The approval criteria require third-party developers to commit to complying with laws and standards related to privacy and security, including standards set by EMVCo, a standards body for card-based payments \cite{apple_hce}.
+In addition, Apple requires third-party developers to have certain policies around privacy and dealing with vulnerabilities~\cite{apple_hce}.
+This is a vetting concern, and screening developers seeking to use HCE is an important aspect of protecting security in the newly open system.